 So here I am.
-It’s snowing hard outside and due to the weather it looks like my plans for the day are canceled!
+It’s snowing hard outside and due to the weather, it looks like my plans for the day are cancelled!
 What a treat.
 I thought this was as good a time as ever to revisit the elements of Hygge and bring some joy into these winter months — I don’t know about you, but it’s only February and I’m already fed up.

 We all need a little bit of Hygge in our lives especially if we want to survive this winter.
 Here’s how I’m bringing it into my life.

 I started bullet journaling a couple of years ago but lost my passion for it last year.
 In the lead-up to 2019, I found an unused Leuchtturm 1917 journal hiding in my desk and decided the new year would be a beautiful time to start up again.
 If bullet journaling isn’t your thing, try keeping a plain journal on your bedside table for evening musings or a tiny pocket journal in your bag for all of those insightful ideas I know will come to you on the bus.
 I even created a full-page spread on Hygge one afternoon while I was thinking up this blog post and it felt so nice to see everything written down instead of on a screen.